Gideonogunkola/my-portifolio/content/projects/vital.md

 </div>

 <div class="lg:p-4 mb-4 leading-9">
-This is a logo design for vital Africa, a community to ehance peace and unity in Africa.
+This is a logo design for vital Africa, a community to ehance freedom, peace and unity in Africa.
 I designed two variation of lockups for this design.
 <div class="pt-4 ">
  <span class = "text-pryColor font-bold"> Responsibility:</span> Visual Designer, Researcher
 </div>